 Sara’s Stage 3A High-Grade Serous & Clear Cell Carcinoma Ovarian Cancer Story

-Sara shares her stage 3A clear cell, high-grade serous ovarian cancer story, from getting diagnosed at just 34 years old, going through debulking surgery, chemotherapy, and a clinical trial involving PARP inhibitors.
+Sara shares her stage 3A clear cell, high-grade serous ovarian cancer story, from getting diagnosed at just 34 years old to going through debulking surgery, chemotherapy, and a clinical trial involving PARP inhibitors.

 You can read her in-depth story below and watch our conversation on video.
 Thank you for sharing your story with us, Sara!